cp2k/cp2k/docs/getting-started/spack.md

 spack build-env CP2K_SPEC -- bash
 ```

-From here, you can iterate CP2K developement using the native build system as Spack would use it.
+From here, you can iterate CP2K development using the native build system as Spack would use it.

 [cp2k spack package]: https://packages.spack.io/package.html?name=cp2k
 [dbcsr]: https://cp2k.github.io/dbcsr/develop/